thelfer/mfem-mgis/docs/source/index.rst

 However, those solvers lack many features provided by ``MFEM`` that the authors found interesting to explore in the field of solid mechanics (see the above section for a detailed list).
-The authors also found interesting to take a platform designed from the start for high performance computing and adapt it to engineering needs and evaluate the resulting performances.
+The authors also found it interesting to take a platform designed from the start for high performance computing, adapt it to engineering needs, and evaluate the resulting performance.

 References
 ==========